 Press [UP]+[DOWN] for 3 seconds to lock or unlock the beltpack.
 The words "Loc on" will be displayed when the feature is activated, "Loc oFF" will be displayed when the beltpack is unlocked.
 Pressing [MENU] will still function to view screens, but [SET] will no longer start any editing.
-ClearScanTM, First use, Factory default and Feature enable/disable are no longer accessible.
+Scan, First use, Factory default and talk button latch on/latch off are no longer accessible.